arpanchatterjeecse/arpanchatterjeecse/README.md

 - **XAI-based Residual Attention and Bayesian-Optimized Network for Medical Classification** *(In Review)*
   *Arpan Chatterjee, Jyotismita Chaki*

-- **Algorithms for Coalition Formation in the Context of an Agricultural Cooperative**.
+- **Algorithms for Coalition Formation in the Context of an Agricultural Cooperative**
-  *Samriddhi Sarkar, Arpan Chatterjee*.
+  *Samriddhi Sarkar, Arpan Chatterjee*
-  In: *2025 IEEE/WIC/ACM International Conference on Web Intelligence and Intelligent Agent Technology (WI-IAT 2025)*.
+  In: *2025 IEEE/WIC/ACM International Conference on Web Intelligence and Intelligent Agent Technology (WI-IAT 2025)*

+- **A Coalitional Game Theoretic Approach for Farmer Producer Organisation**
+  *Samriddhi Sarkar, Arpan Chatterjee*

+- **Multi-Agent-Based Coalition Formation in an Agricultural Cooperative: A Survey**
+  *Arpan Chatterjee*

 ---